zjherm/google-yelp-review-template/README.md

 1. Upload popup.js to your server

-2. Copy and paste style.css into the bottom of your css file
+2. Copy and paste popup.css into the bottom of your css file

 3. Upload images into your images file